-Personal appearance directly affects the public image of our agency and state government.
-As such, employees should dress in appropriate attire that is suitable for their daily work assignments.
-While engaged in work duties, employees, contractors, and volunteers must conform to a professional standard of dress that reflects favorably upon WSCJTC.
-The professional standard of dress may be affected by job assignments but must, at a minimum, meet the standards of this policy.
-Employees are expected to exercise good judgment in selecting their work attire and must dress suitably for their work assignments for the day.
+Personal appearance directly affects the public image of WSCJTC and state government.
+As such, employees should dress in appropriate Attire that is suitable for their daily work assignments.
+While engaged in work duties, employees and contractors must conform to a professional Standard of Dress that reflects favorably upon WSCJTC.
+The professional Standard of Dress may be affected by job assignments but must, at a minimum, meet the standards of this policy.
+Staff and contractors are expected to exercise good judgment in selecting their work Attire and must dress suitably for their work assignments for the day.

 Although it is impossible and undesirable to establish an absolute dress and appearance code, WSCJTC will apply a reasonable and professional workplace standard.
-The contents of this policy are to serve as guidelines for employees and supervisors.
-Those who are unsure of what is appropriate should seek clarification from their supervisor or manager.
+The contents of this policy are to serve as guidelines for staff and supervisors.
+Those who are unsure of what is appropriate should seek clarification from their supervisor or contract manager.

-Division and Unit Managers may exercise reasonable discretion to determine appropriateness in employee dress and appearance based on the work performed by their team.
+Division and Unit Managers may exercise reasonable discretion to determine appropriateness in staff Attire and appearance based on the work performed by their team.
 However, this does not negate the need to present a professional image.

-Employees must dress in appropriate professional or business casual attire and maintain a professional appearance in the workplace.
-Employees must be cognizant of visits or meetings with stakeholders, members of the legislature, or the public where professional attire would be appropriate or expected.
+Staff must dress in appropriate professional or business casual Attire and maintain a professional appearance in the workplace.
+Staff must be cognizant of visits or meetings with external partners, members of the legislature, or the public where professional Attire would be appropriate or expected.

-Employees who do not meet a professional standard will be asked to change.
-Repeated violations may be subject to discipline following the WSCJTC Disciplinary and Corrective Action Policy.
+If a staff member's Attire does not meet agency standard and is deemed inappropriate by a supervisor, they will be asked to change.
+Repeated violations and/or failure to comply may be subject to discipline following the WSCJTC Disciplinary and Corrective Action Policy.